Get Started Today

 The Law Offices of Stephen Vertucci

-What Do Temporary Injunctions in a Divorce in Colorado Actually Mean?
+What Do Temporary Injunctions Mean in a Colorado Divorce?

 The filing of every divorce case in Colorado creates an automatic temporary injunction.
 This is a legal order that prohibits both parties involved in the divorce or legal separation from certain activities, mainly relating to the destruction or use of marital property.
 Understanding how a temporary injunction works can help you avoid doing something that…